This post may contain affiliate links. See my disclosure policy.

 When diving into Asian home-cooking, you’ll always want to keep soy sauce and tamari close by!

-Chicken stir-fry and bok choy are one of our favorite combos of protein and greens, which takes on a whole new personality with soy sauce marinade.
+Chicken stir fry with bok choy is one of our favorite combos of protein and greens, which takes on a whole new personality with soy sauce marinade.
 Even picky eaters will enjoy this super-healthy dish thanks to the superb seasoning.

 Want to introduce even more dark leafy greens to the family?
-You’ll need some soy sauce to make our Chinese garlic broccoli, which delivers huge amounts of nutrition and flavor in less than fifteen minutes.
+You’ll need some soy sauce to make Chinese broccoli (Gai Lan), which delivers a ton of nutrition and flavor in less than 15 minutes.

 Up for more of a challenge?
 Or just want an excuse to pack your pantry with funky new ingredients like oyster sauce and fish sauce?
 Take on our Pad See Ew recipe and enjoy this classic “fried soy sauce” specialty from Thailand.

-Once your cabinet is loaded up with a full spectrum of soy sauce and tamari, you can start improvising with your own smokey, salty creations!
+Once your cabinet is loaded up with a full spectrum of soy sauce and tamari, you can start improvising with your own smoky, salty creations!

 Conclusions